UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 	- Presuming the actual steps for each stage of a new run are all in the updated git section you shared on running the model which expanded on Su Kyongs pdf some time back (but tell me if there are other places where there are further documentation also): https://github.com/RachaelDMueller/KingCounty-Rachael/blob/main/rachael_worklog_ssmc.md#new-runs

 Last:
+(I'm going to be more detailed here b/c this is the kind of work that really helps to have a record of to know what I've submitted/completed and where I am in the process)
 - noncompliance graphics for movies
 - mean salinity daily graphics ```Submitted batch job 11126984```
 - mean NO3 daily graphics ```Submitted batch job 11127235```